-India taking Pakistan to UN’s highest court in spying case
+India takes Pakistan to UN’s highest court in spying case

-THE HAGUE, Netherlands (AP) — India is taking Pakistan to the United Nations’ highest court in an attempt to spare an alleged spy from execution, in a case that has exacerbated tensions between the longtime rivals.
+THE HAGUE, Netherlands (AP) — India accused Pakistan of an “egregious” rights breach of an alleged spy who was sentenced to death by a Pakistani military court, in a case Monday at the U.N.’s highest court that has exacerbated tensions between the longtime rivals.

-In a hearing Monday at the International Court of Justice, India is laying out its case that Pakistan breached the rights of Kulbhushan Jadhav following his arrest by not allowing him access to consular officials or the right to choose his own defense lawyer.
+Indian lawyer Harish Salve told judges at the International Court of Justice that Pakistan’s claims of espionage and sabotage against Kulbhushan Jadhav have “always been strong on rhetoric and blurry on facts.”

 Jadhav was arrested by Pakistan in March 2016 after he allegedly entered the country from Iran.
 Pakistani officials say he has been linked to 1,345 deaths in acts of terrorism in Pakistan, making secret trips to the country from Iran.

 He was convicted in Pakistan by a military tribunal and sentenced to death in April 2017.
+The U.N. court last year ordered Pakistan not to execute him pending the outcome of the case in The Hague.

 Most Read Nation & World Stories